Public health guidelines for everyone

 The health measures (PDF 512 Kb) (document available in French only) concerning indoor and outdoor physical, sports and recreational activities must be respected at all times.

-Sports federations and provincial organizations will develop guidelines for their members regarding the resumption of activities.
+Sports federations and provincial recreation organizations will develop guidelines for their members regarding the resumption of activities and make these guidelines available to everyone in Québec.

-People who exhibit symptoms of COVID-19 or who are waiting for test results or have tested positive must not take part in indoor or outdoor sports and recreational activities.
+People who exhibit symptoms of COVID-19 or who are waiting for test results or who have tested positive must not take part in sports or recreational activities.

-People who are deemed to be close contacts of a person with COVID-19 must not take part in indoor or outdoor sports and recreational activities.
+People who are deemed to be close contacts of a person with COVID-19 must not take part in sports or recreational activities.

 It is important to put up a sign at the entrance of the sports facility indicating that people who are self-isolating are not to enter.